patrick498/patrick498/README.md

 <h3>Hi, I'm Patrick 👋</h3>
 I'm a web developer based in Kanagawa, Japan.
-I recently completed a full-stack web development bootcamp at Le Wagon Tokyo, learning Ruby on Rails, HTML, JavaScript, and CSS.
+I recently completed a full-stack web development bootcamp at Le Wagon Tokyo, where I learned to build web applications using Ruby on Rails, JavaScript, HTML, and CSS.
+Now I'm diving deeper into coding, building projects, and growing my skills one line at a time.
+Let’s connect and build cool stuff together!

 ## 🚀 Tech Stack